DorianSafaa/surfs_up/README.md

 ## Summary:

 According to the weather data from last year, opening a surf and ice cream shop in Oahu is a successful project since the temperature is usually high most of the year.
 Surfers and ice cream lovers will be in high demand all year.
 Another query can be run to extract precipitation during these months since this is also a major attraction for surfers.
-Additionally, the data we analyzed were from the most active weather station in Uaho, which means we can do more analysis from other weather stations to be more certain of our conclusion.
+Additionally, the data we analyzed were from the most active weather station in Oahu, which means we can do more analysis from other weather stations to be more certain of our conclusion.